metguy/trending_youtubers/README.md

 * Annotated code in Jupyter Notebook, wrote clear code comments, and introduced this README section for better readability.
 * Read in two csv files using pandas.
 * Cleaned and prepped both datasets.
-* Then concatenated the datasets using pandas.
+* Concatenated the datasets using pandas.
-* I used Matplotlib and Seaborn libraries to visualize my insights and give a better overview of the results.
+* Utilized Tableau, Matplotlib, and/or Seaborn libraries to visualize my insights and give a better overview of the results.
 * The virtual environment I intialized was a venv using the git bash terminal to create and activate it.
 To setup this environment, follow the instructions above. <br>
 #### Quick Note
 I've added comments in the markdown cells throughout the setup of the project to explain the process taken within each step.
 This is to provide better understanding while reviewing the work.
 I hope you enjoy the project!
 ### Future Goals
+This project will be ongoing as I plan to add more visuals but also add in new data six months from now to get a more indepth analysis.
-1. I'd like to add a Tableau Dashboard, creating some visualizations with it on my combined dataset.
+1. I'd like to add more worksheets to my Tableau Dashboard, highlighting a couple more visualizations with the combined dataset.
-2. Utilize an API or scrape data from a website for YouTuber stats half a year from now to continue doing comparisons on the top 50 YouTubers.
+2. Extract data using an API or by other scrape methods from a website on the top 50 YouTuber stats in half a year.
 ### Sources
 Here I've listed the sources for the uncleaned datasets I used in this project; along with the site sources of any missing or incorrect information requiring research. <br> <br>
 <u>Kaggle</u>: <br>